Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/IPv6 - Ameba as IPv6 Server Client over TCP.rst

 Step 2.
 IPv6TCPClient

-Now take the second AMB82 Mini and open another example, “Files” → “Examples” → “WiFi” → “IPv6TCPClient”.
+Now take the second AMB82 Mini and open another example, "Files" → "Examples" → "WiFi" → "IPv6TCPClient".

 |image04|

 In the sample code, modify this section to enter the information required (ssid, password) to connect to your WiFi network.

 |image05|

 From the previous step, we obtained the server's IPv6 address.
-Now, copy this address into the “IPv6TCPClient” example.
+Now, copy this address into the "IPv6TCPClient" example.

 |image06|